-2.1.
-It is forbidden, under penalty of disqualification, to inspect the obstacles or the courses before they are officially open to the Athletes.
+- 2.1.
+It is forbidden, under penalty of disqualification, to inspect the obstacles or the courses before they are officially open to the Athletes. - 2.2.

-- 2.2.
 The course of the Cross Country Test will be opened to all Athletes for inspection 24 hours before the start of the Test, unless a shorter time is published in the Schedule. - 2.3.
 All obstacles, flags and markers that have to be observed by Athletes shall be exactly in position when the course is opened to Athletes.
-Thereafter, they may not be moved or altered by Athletes under penalty of disqualification. - 2.4 After the courses have been officially opened Athletes are allowed to revisit the courses during the hours of daylight and examine the obstacles.
+Thereafter, they may not be moved or altered by Athletes under penalty of disqualification. - 2.4.
+After the courses have been officially opened Athletes are allowed to revisit the courses during the hours of daylight and examine the obstacles.
 This examination must take place on foot only, unless special permission is given by the Ground Jury. - 2.5.
 It is forbidden under penalty of disqualification for Athletes to ride on, over or near any part of the flagged Cross Country course within four weeks of the date of an Event.
-They may be waived if two or more Events are run in one season on the same grounds and it is not feasible to separate the dates by four weeks or more.